Milkshake (song): Background

 "Milkshake" was written and produced by Pharrell Williams and Chad Hugo, known collectively as the Neptunes.
 The song was conceived when Tasty was chosen as the album's title.
 When making the song, Kelis "knew right away that it was a really good song", and she wanted it to be the album's first single.
 Recording sessions took place at Hovercraft Studios in Virginia Beach, Virginia.
 Phil Tan mixed the recordings at Right Track Studios in New York City.

 When asked about the meaning of the song, Kelis told The Observer that "It means whatever people want it to; it was just a word we came up with on a whim, but then the song took on a life of its own."
 However, in an interview with the Associated Press, she likened one's milkshake to one's self-confidence: "A milkshake is the thing that makes women special.
 It's what gives us our confidence and what makes us exciting."
-Later in 2018, Doja Cat released the song Mooo!, in which its bridge samples this song, with the word "yard" being replaced with "farm".
+Later in 2018, Doja Cat released the song "Mooo!", in which its bridge samples this song, with the word "yard", as an example, being replaced with "farm".

 Composition

 "Milkshake" is an R&B song, and Joey Rivaldo of About.com described it as a "low beat dance song".
 The song is noted for its chorus, in which Kelis sings "My milkshake brings all the boys to the yard".
 The line was referred to as a "sexy, euphemistic playground rap" by MTV News.
 The song's riff was described as "blaring synth-funk".
 Unlike many urban pop songs, which rely on drum machines, the beat consists of a lone darbuka playing a rhythm similar to a belly dance.
 A manjira sample resembling an order-up counter bell is used throughout the song.
 Andy Kellman of AllMusic compared the song's suggestive lyrics to "Nasty Girl" by Vanity 6, "In My House" by Mary Jane Girls and "Touch It" by Monifah.
-According to the sheet music published at Musicnotes.com by EMI Music Publishing, "Milkshake" has a moderate tempo of 113 beats per minute.
-This song is in the key of C minor (C Phrygian).